rasterio/rasterio/ISSUE_TEMPLATE.md

 ## Expected behavior and actual behavior.

-(For example: I expected to read a band from a file and an exception occurred.)
+For example: I expected to read a band from a file and an exception occurred.

 ## Steps to reproduce the problem.

-(For example: a brief script with required inputs)
+For example: a brief script with required inputs.

 ## Operating system

-(For example: Mac OS X 10.12.3)
+For example: Mac OS X 10.12.3.

 ## Rasterio version and provenance

-(For example: the 1.0a9 manylinux1 wheel installed from PyPI using pip)
+For example: the 1.0a11 manylinux1 wheel installed from PyPI using pip 9.0.1.